 Coming from somewhere else?
 Unfortunately, we don't offer departures from cities that are not listed, but you can book your own connecting flights separately.

 To make a reservation, we only require a per-person deposit payment, which you can pay with your credit card.
 This non-refundable deposit will be applied towards the cost of your package.
 You can pay the balance due later by credit card, check or money order.
 Your final payment is due 75 days prior to departure, or within 72 hours of booking, whichever is later.

-September, 2014 - April, 2015 departures folllow a slightly different itinerary.
+April 21, 2014 departure follows a slightly different itinerary.

 Day 1: Depart USA.
 Your exotic journey to India begins this evening as you depart from New York.

 Day 2: Delhi.
 Late evening arrival in Delhi, India's capital.
 Following customs and immigration formalities, you'll meet our representatives and transfer to your hotel.
 Accommodations: Shangri-La Eros Hotel.